 Below is a summary of the PTSD links and resources I researched during the 22 Pushup Challenge — please feel free to share them:

 PTSD Resources and Articles

-Day 1: #22pushups for #22KILL website with background on the 22 Pushup Challenge and its goals.
+Day 1: #22pushups for #22KILL website (transitioned to One Tribe Foundation in 2020) with background on the 22 Pushup Challenge and its goals.
 And a link to the #supportwalkingwounded article (January 2016) on Michael Smith News with the sad figures for Australian returned soldiers.